jacksund/simmate/docs/getting_started/installation/install_anaconda.md

 ## Why Anaconda?

 In an ideal world, you could download Simmate like any other desktop app and be ready to go.
-However, have you ever updated your computer only to find that everything else on your computer goes haywire?
+However, have you ever changed one thing on your computer only to find that another program stops working?
 This is a common occurrence with Python, so we need to tread carefully.
 For instance, consider the following scenario:

 1. Simmate which requires Python version 3.10 or greater
 2. A separate package which requires Python version 2.7

 The conflicting Python versions pose a problem.
 To address this, we use [Anaconda](https://www.anaconda.com/).
 Anaconda installs Python and all our additional packages, including Simmate.
-To ensure nothing breaks, it segregates each of our installations into folders known as "environments".
+To ensure nothing breaks, it isolates each of our installations into folders known as "environments".

-Anaconda also prevents the installation of conflicting package versions within a single environment.
+Anaconda also prevents the installation of conflicting packages within a single environment.

 !!! example
     With the two programs mentioned above, we could have two environments: one named `simmate_env` and another named `other_env` (you can name them anything).
 The two different Python versions and codes would be installed into separate folders to prevent interaction.

 ## Installing Anaconda and a first look

 In this tutorial, we'll install Anaconda on your local desktop/laptop.
 Even if you plan to use a university supercomputer (or any other remote computer system) to run workflows, stick to your local computer for now.
-We'll transition to your remote supercomputer in a subsequent tutorial.
+We'll transition to your remote supercomputer in a later tutorial.

 ### 1. Install Anaconda